cdl-geneseo/geneseo-dictionary/B/Burnt-out.md

 # Burnt-out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Burnt-out

 Created by  Unknown User (jmb53) on Nov 19, 2012

 adj., colloq.Pronunciation: Amer. / bərnt-æʊt 1.
 The state of being mental/physical/emotional exhaustion following a period of stress, a traumatic event, or a heavy marijuana usage.
 “By the end of finals week, I will be more than burnt-out.”J. Boselli, 2012